Andrea-Oliveri/Find-People-In-Photos/README.md

 conda create -n people_photo_search python=3.10 matplotlib pandas numpy<2
 conda activate people_photo_search
 conda install -c conda-forge cudatoolkit=11.2 cudnn=8.1.0
-pip install tensorflow==2.10 opencv-contrib-python==4.5.5.64 Pillow pillow-heif deepface==0.0.93 hdbscan
+pip install tensorflow==2.10 opencv-contrib-python==4.5.5.64 opencv-python==4.10.0.84 Pillow pillow-heif deepface==0.0.93 hdbscan
 ```

 Optionally, you can also install the following packages to have access to additional models for face detection and embeddings:

 ```
-pip install cmake
-pip install mediapipe dlib
+pip install cmake mediapipe dlib
 ```

 ## Example usage

 Each step in the pipeline has its own arguments which can optionally be tuned to achieve the desired outcome.
-The default values are what worked best in experiments with my data.
+The default values are what worked reasonably well and fast in experiments on my data.

 You can read about all a the arguments by using `-h` when calling the script, for example:
 ```